Tags

 How can nonprofit boards and executives work effectively together

 Nonprofit organizations provide services that are valuable and relied upon by communities.
 Leadership, represented by the board and executives, is ultimately responsible for nonprofit governance.
-In the absence of proper oversight and accountability, an organization is not be able to consistently provide the support and services to the community for which it was founded.
+In the absence of proper oversight and accountability, an organization is not able to consistently provide the support and services to the community for which it was founded.
 So how do boards and executives work together effectively to achieve the best possible results?
 In short, by living the mantra coined by John C. Maxwell, “teamwork makes the dream work”.
 While the cliché rings true, it’s necessary to take a deeper look at the dynamics at play and how nonprofits can best position themselves to promote cohesive leadership.

 How do we know there is an issue to begin with?